XmasRights/XmasRights.github.io/_posts/2017-03-29-CommandLine.md

 ---
-title: Using the Command Line
+title: Reading Command Line Arguments in Swift
 ---
 One thing I adore about `Swift` is that the answer to questions like: